 Topics:

-• Lake Surveys – Focus on Moon River Rehabilitation Efforts – Andrew MacKinnon, Ministry of Natural Resources
+• Lake Huron Fishery Assessment Projects – Andrew Mackinnon, Ministry of Natural Resources

-• Georgian Bay Wetland Evaluations – Pat Chow-Fraser, McMaster University
+• Assessing ecosystem resilience of Georgian Bay coastal marshes to climate-induced extremes in water-level fluctuations – Dr. Pat Chow-Fraser, McMaster University